-Bringing your web apps and UI components to native iOS and Android
+Bringing Your Web Apps and UI Component Library to Native iOS and Android

 How web developments teams are using Capacitor to deliver native mobile apps using their existing web assets.

 If you’re a web developer building traditional browser-based applications, there’s a good chance you will one day need to think about how to bring your web projects to a native mobile app.
 By using the term "native mobile app," I’m not talking about a PWA or responsive web app.
 I’m talking about an actual native app that you download from the app store and install on an iOS or Android mobile device.

 There are a few common scenarios where this is relevant: